anandchirag7/HANA-XML-TO-SQL/README.md

 The time taken per view is significantly reduced to just 5 seconds, showcasing the efficiency gains achieved through automation.

 How does it Work :
+1. Download 7zip application from google
+2. unzip the file 1 using 7zip and it will unzip all the zip file parts to a single folder
-1. Copy the zip files to your desktop and unzip them.
-Open the config.json file and add the parameters for logging in to the hana system, like hostname, username(in case not using sso), password, port .
-Double click on the XmlViewConverter.exe file to run the app.
+3. open the config.json in a notepad and add all the required parameter for logging in into HANA like hostname, username(in case not using sso), password, port.
+4. double click the login.exe to run the application

 v1.0
 1. Fixed the incorrect calculations conversions
 V2.0 :